mccoyJosh/ClassInfo/SDEV140/M01/M01_Day1/lecture.md

 ### Operating System

-> Large programs that allow the user to communicate with the hardware adn perform various management risks, such as Windows, macOS, linux, and Android
+> Large programs that allow the user to communicate with the hardware and perform various management risks, such as Windows, macOS, linux, and Android

 Typically, computers are shipped with these operating systems so that users have no need to figure out how to actually talk to the hardware, and can simply work within the framework of the OS.